 Question 39:

-They studied pandas.
+studied pandas.

 The highlighted word 'studied' is a verb.
 A verb conveys action or a state of being.